milutinke/MCC.js/docs/Commands.md

 ## - `MoveToLocation`

 **Description:**

-Move to a location in the world
+Move to a location in the world.

 **Parameters:**

 - `location`

   **Type:** [`Location`](https://github.com/milutinke/MCC.js/blob/master/src/MccTypes/Location.ts)

 - `allowUnsafe`

   **Type:** `boolean`

-  **Description:** Allow the bot to go through unsafe areas, warning: it might get hurt
+  **Description:** Allow the bot to go through unsafe areas, warning: it might get hurt.

 - `allowDirectTeleport`

   **Type:** `boolean`

   **Description:** Allow bot to send a teleport packet.

 - `maxOffset`

   **Type:** `number`

-  **Description:** Maximum number of blocks from the location where the bot can stop
+  **Description:** Maximum number of blocks from the location where the bot can stop.

 - `minOfset`

   **Type:** `number`

-  **Description:** Minimum number of blocks from the location where the bot can stop
+  **Description:** Minimum number of blocks from the location where the bot can stop.

 **Return type:** `boolean`

 ## - `ClientIsMoving`

 **Description:**

-Check if the bot is currently moving
+Check if the bot is currently moving.

 **Parameters:**